emma-fosu/CoSSMic-Household-Electricity-Consumption/README.md

-# 📊 CoSSMic Electricity Consumption Analysis Dashboard
+# CoSSMic Household Electricity Consumption Analysis
 _A dashboard to uncover patterns in household electricity consumption and provide actionable recommendations for sustainable energy use._

 ![Dashboard Preview](assets/dashboard.gif)